mathias-brandewinder/mathias-brandewinder.github.io/_posts/2023-06-28-game-of-life-avalonia-elmish-take-2.md

 a list of nested UI elements (`IView`), compare the view before (`lastList`) and after (`nextList`) the view update.
-Compute the differences if there is an element in both (`Differ.diff`), otherwise, if new elements have been added to the list, compute `ViewDelta` for the new element.
+Compute the differences if there is an element in both (`Differ.diff`), otherwise, if new elements have been added to the list, compute `ViewDelta` for the new elements.

 Now, typically there won't be many nested elements.
 However, in my case, that list is pretty massive (`40,000` elements for a 200 x 200 grid), and this is